stefan-hoeck/idris2-freer/README.md

-# idris2-freer : An efficient, stack-safe implementation of freer monads.
+# idris2-freer : An efficient, stack-safe implementation of freer monads

 This library provides a stack-safe implementation of a *freer* monad, implemented on to of an efficient type aligned sequence of